compphil2mmae/compphil2mmae.github.io/content/en/authors/corinna.guenth/_index.md

   - Alumni
 ---

-Corinna Günth war bis 2023 Doktorandin bei CompPhil²MMAE.
-Ihre Dissertation handelt von ["Reasoning with False Evidence"](https://publikationen.bibliothek.kit.edu/1000158210).
+Corinna Günth was a doctoral student at CompPhil²MMAE until 2023.
+Her dissertation is about ["Reasoning with False Evidence"](https://publikationen.bibliothek.kit.edu/1000158210).